globaltravelreport/global-travel-report/content/articles/1-fly-direct-manila-to-doha-with-philippine-airlines-qatar-a.md

 ---
-title: '1.
-Fly Direct: Manila to Doha with Philippine Airlines & Qatar Airways'
+title: 'Fly Direct: Manila to Doha with Philippine Airlines & Qatar Airways'
 summary: >-
   9. ### Your Next Adventure Awaits in Doha